Local colleges cracking down on student parties and gatherings

 SUNY Brockport is cracking down too, but have the added challenge of many students living off campus.

-The Mayor of the village of Brockport sent a letter to students living there outlining their responsibilities and college leaders are working with police to crack down on parties, issuing tickets and even potential suspensions to students not in compliance.
+The Mayor of the village of Brockport sent a letter to students living there outlining their responsibilities.
+College leaders are working with police to crack down on parties, issuing tickets and even potential suspensions to students not in compliance.

-“There comes some challenges with having a college age population living out in the community, and we know there will be a temptation as there always is to have off campus gatherings,” said John Follaco , director of communications SUNY Brockport.
+“There comes some challenges with having a college age population living out in the community, and we know there will be a temptation as there always is to have off campus gatherings,” said John Follaco, Director of Communications at SUNY Brockport.

-“We’re trying to educate students first and foremost we are an insitute of higher education but if some students decide to test the limits we’re prepared to response,” said Follaco.
+“We’re trying to educate students first and foremost, we are an institute of higher education but if some students decide to test the limits we’re prepared to respond,” said Follaco.